 To reduce that risk, the legal concept of ‘freedom of the seas’ was developed in the early 17th century.
 The underlying philosophy was that the oceans were an infinite resource, and that anyone could exploit them, or use them for travel and transport.
-This became generally accepted for waters outside a ‘territorial’ sea of about 3 nautical miles from land.
+This became generally accepted for waters beyond a ‘territorial’ sea which stretched about 3 nautical miles from land.

 The threat of conflict

 International law based on freedom of the seas remained largely unchanged and unchallenged until the middle of the 20th century.
-But by then, many states with sea coasts realised that the relatively few countries with large naval, merchant or fishing fleets could engage in threatening or dangerous activities.
-They could also exploit fisheries or mineral resources such as oil, at great distances from their own shores and close to the coasts of other countries.
+By then, many states with sea coasts realised that the relatively few countries with large naval, merchant or fishing fleets could engage in threatening or dangerous activities.
+They could also exploit fisheries or mineral resources such as oil at great distances from their own shores and close to the coasts of other countries.

-In response, a number of these coastal states began to claim ownership of, or exclusive fishing rights over, much wider territorial seas.
+A number of these coastal states began to claim ownership of, or exclusive fishing rights over, much wider territorial seas.
 Other states with little or no sea coast also sought a share in the resources.
-As a result the risk of widespread conflict over control of the seas and their resources re-emerged.
+As a result, the risk of widespread conflict over control of the seas and their resources re-emerged.

 New Zealand’s changing perspective